AlexvZyl/NativeFramework/README.md

 * Use less draw calls by using less buffers.
 Only draw lines and triangles.
 Will make buffer management more complex. ✓
 * Combine basic and textured rendering to reduce draw calls and shader switching.
 * Currently using an older version of the ImGUI docking banch, because they implemented an OpenGL loader that conflicts with GLAD.
 Find out why this is a problem and fix.
+* Error handler uses deprecated OpenGL functions that causes problems on GPU's that does not have good compatibility.
+Replace with another handler (glDebugMessageCallback?).

 #### Raynhardt
 *